 The journey begins at dawn when you get to watch the sun rise over the Namib Naukluft National Park and fly over dunes that closely resemble play-dough.

 A glance at the pictures will tempt you to book a flight and go experience this adventure for yourself.
 You will have to hold on to the basket while you tip over on impact, this is exciting and often regarded as Sports Landing.
 After this, you will be offered a lavish breakfast which will be laid out for everyone at the foot of one of the many dunes.
 This is simply an amazing place to be.

 Virtually all the tourists or visitors who visit Namibia want to see the unique red dunes of the Namib.
 Going there in the afternoon is more advisable to avoid the hoards of other tourists.

 This is a unique spot that has been described as an eerie ghost town located right outside Luderitz.
-Kolmanskop which sprung up at the time when people found diamonds in the dunes in the desert.
+Kolmanskop sprung up at the time when people found diamonds in the dunes in the desert.

-Now there are no inhabitants in the town as they have all moved on to other towns where there are bigger diamonds.
+There are no inhabitants in the town as they have all moved on to other towns where there are bigger diamonds.
 For more than 50 years, nobody has lived there and the whole place has been taken over by the desert.
 There is a bowling alley, a town hall, a butchery and several houses.
 You will find a lot of fascinating things to take pictures of.

 Drive through D826/C27